 - Avoid socks with tight elastic bands.

 - Velcro can be sewn into existing clothes (replace buttons with Velcro closures).
-You can instead buy clothing designed for easier dressing from adaptive clothing catalogs.

 - Elastic shoelaces and “lace locks” allow for tightening shoes without tying.